Welcome, new managers!

 - Establish goals and performance standards.

-- Create a healthy work environment by implementing and maintaining work systems, policies and procedures.
+- Create a healthy work environment by implementing and maintaining open lines of communication, work systems, policies and procedures.

 - Network and act as a liaison between employees and upper management.

 The most important thing to understand about your role is that it’s changing.
 It’s not a continuation of your role as independent worker, and it’s not “doing your current role but better”.